-Hyaluronic acid for your skin and eyes
+Hyaluronic acid for your skin and eyes:

 - Hyaluronic acid cream/serum/lotion: Different brands contain varying concentrations and types of hyaluronic acid molecules.
 The most effective types have more than one size of hyaluronic acid molecules, since various sizes work in different ways.
 Studies have found that daily topical application of serums containing around 0.1 percent hyaluronic acid can lead to significant improvement in skin hydration, wrinkle appearance and elasticity.

-- For treating dry eye: hyaluronic acid can be administered in liquid eye drop form three to four times daily for three months.
+- For treating dry eye: This acid can be administered in liquid eye drop form three to four times daily for three months.
 Look for a concentration of hyaluronic acid around 0.2 percent to 0.4 percent, but also make sure to always read directions.

-Hyaluronic acid supplements for joint pain
+Hyaluronic acid supplements for joint pain:

 - In adults over age 18: 50 milligrams of hyaluronic acid can be been taken by mouth one to two times daily with meals.